Hell Let Loose: Vietnam

-Hell Let Loose: Vietnam (HLLV) is an upcoming multiplayer tactical first-person shooter set in the Vietnam War, currently in development at the English studio Expression Games.
-The game is being developed for PlayStation 5, Windows and Xbox Series and is scheduled for release in 2026.
+Hell Let Loose: Vietnam is a multiplayer tactical first-person shooter set in the Vietnam War, currently in development at the English studio Expression Games.
+The game was developed for PlayStation 5, Windows and Xbox Series X/S and it was released on August 13th 2026.

-Hell Let Loose: Vietnam will be playable through Steam, Microsoft Store and Epic Games Store upon release.
+Hell Let Loose: Vietnam is playable through Steam, Microsoft Store and Epic Games Store upon release.
+It got positive reviews on Metacritic.